pangduckwai/PiDisplay/README.md

 * `sudo python demo.py`

 ## Next step
-The Python code in this repo is adopted from `demo.py` provided by the manufacturer, which is no good for 'production' use.
-Because your Pi will be too busy looking for button inputs instead of doing anything else useful...
-Working on a better version...
+The original Python code in this repo is adopted from `demo.py` provided by the manufacturer, which is no good for 'production' use.
+Because your Pi will be too busy looking for button inputs instead of doing anything else useful.

+The latest version utilize GPIO input detection instead of busy wait, which is much more reasonable CPU-wise.